hammadouislem/projet-web/README.md

 University Web Project

 Description
-A web application developed as a first project using Express.js and MongoDB, demonstrating basic backend development skills.
+A web application developed as a first project using Express.js and MongoDB, demonstrating basic backend development skills , don't blame me for the frontend xD.
 Technologies Used

 Express.js